Create actions that modify input table data

 More in the action sequence, then select Add condition and configure the criteria.
 For more information about conditions, see Define an action condition.

-- Confirm that the data entry permissions on the input table are set to accept edits in Published mode.
+- Confirm that the data entry permission on the input table is set to accept edits in the published version.
 See Set data entry permission for more information.